cudbg/vqe/README.md

 * What kind of user does each paper imagine?
 What is that user trying to do?
 * What seem to be useful or good features of each paper?
 * What types of queries or expressions or analyses seem tricky,  annoying or impossible to do?
+* What other things (for example, data distributions) would be really useful when formulating queries?
 * Do you believe their evaluations?